ReScience/rescience.github.io/05-FAQ.md

 Guidelines](https://www.debian.org/social_contract#guidelines).

-## Can I submit the replication of my own research ?
+## Can I submit the replication of my own research?

 No. Mistakes in the implementation of research questions and methods are often due to biases authors invariably have, consciously or not.
 One's biases will